Subscribe to stay updated

 You can then become even more niche by targetting people specifically in your area - ‘diabetic birthday cakes in Brighton’, for example.

 By finding a small niche that’s got a small demand, but an even smaller supply, you can establish yourself as the go-to supplier of that demand.
 Once you’re established in that smaller niche, you can brand out to diabetic cakes in general.

 And then wedding cakes for coeliacs, then lactose-free cakes, and so on.

 In essence, niche marketing takes small bites out of a giant demand, rather than trying to take one giant bite.

 While the cake industry is growing, there are a lot of businesses already out there.
-Niche marketing is one way to stand out, but so is offering your product in a different format.
+Niche marketing is one way to stand out and is vital in creating brand differentiation.

 For example, you could consider investing in your packaging supplies and shipping and sending your cakes all over the country.